enessyarali/Easy-Warehouse/DesignDocument.md

 Returns the requested TestDescriptor.

     void addTestDescriptor (name :String, procedureDescription :String, skuId :Integer) Fetches from the database the SKU whose id matches the one in input by calling sku = db.loadSKU(skuId), and creates a new test descriptor by calling its constructor.
-Finally, if no exceptions have been raised, the descriptor is added in the database by calling db.intertTestDescriptor().
+Finally, if no exceptions have been raised, the descriptor is added in the database by calling db.insertTestDescriptor().

     void modifyTestDescriptor (testId :Integer, newName :String, newProcedureDescription :String, newSKUId :Integer) Fetches from the database the test descriptor and SKU whose ids match the ones in input by calling test = db.loadTestDescriptor(testId) and sku = db.loadSKU(newSkuId).
 Then, it calls test.modify(...).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateTestDescriptor(test).

     void deleteTestDescriptor(testId :Integer)
 Simply calls db.deleteTestDescriptor(testId).
-To ensure consistency, all test results --------------------------------- referring to that test descriptor are also deleted by calling db.deleteTestResult(testId).

 ************************* TestResult *************************